CarletonComputerScienceSociety/website/content/volunteer/_index.md

 For the following roles, you can submit a proposal and contribute in a way that fits your interests.
 All proposal-based initatives must be overseen by atleast one leadership team member.

+#### 👉 Submit your ideas through our [Volunteer Proposals Form](https://forms.gle/mUNp93kQgRR4kkQ6A)

 ### 🥳 Event Proposal

 Do you have an idea for a new event?
-Whether it's a social gathering, a study group, or something entirely different, we’d love to hear your suggestions.
-Reach out to us at bod@ccss.carleton.ca with your event ideas!
+Whether it's a social gathering, a study group, or something entirely different, we’d love to hear your suggestions!
+Please fill out the form above to submit your event idea.

-_*A dedicated event proposal form with requirements and a template will be made available in the future._

 ### ✍️ Article / Resource Proposal

 Interested in writing an article or creating a resource to help fellow students?
 Whether it’s a tutorial, a career guide, or an opinion piece, we welcome submissions that offer value to the community.
-Send your article or resource ideas to bod@ccss.carleton.ca.

-_*A dedicated article proposal form with requirements and a template will be made available in the future._
+Please fill out the form above to share your resource topic idea.

 ### 🎤 Talk / Workshop Proposal

 We’re always excited to feature student speakers!
 We also welcome past TAs and anyone interested in hosting or presenting study sessions.
-If you're interested in giving a presentation, reach out to us at [bod@ccss.carleton.ca](#email).
+Please fill out the form above if you're interested in giving a presentation.

-_*A dedicated talk / workshop proposal form with requirements and a template will be made available in the future._

 <br/>
 <hr/>